 There aren’t quite as many birds in this part of the island as there are to the north, but it seems to be favoured by more species (perhaps because they’re getting peace and quiet away from the noisy puffins) so keep your eyes open for razorbills, fulmar, great skua, and in winter, barnacle geese.

-Time on Lunga is all too short-lived and if you’re anything like me you’ll find yourself trudging back to the RIB longing to have been able to walk around more of the island.
-However, if you’re lucky – as I was – you could be in for a treat if you keep your eyes fixed on the open water during the return voyage.
+Time on Lunga is all too short-lived, and if you’re anything like me, you’ll find yourself trudging back to the RIB, longing to have been able to walk around more of the island.

 How much does it cost to visit the Isle of Lunga?